axiomhq/prisma-axiom/README.md

 #### Disconnect prisma client

-Make sure to call `prisma.$disconnect()` which flushes all collected spans.
+Make sure to call `prisma.$disconnect()` after all your other code.
 If not doing so, Axiom will not receive any traces.

 ## License